portalpayments/solana-wallet-names/README.md

 > **Warning**
 > There is no guarantee that (walletName) represents a particular individual or organisation.

-Well be releasing some other tech 🔜 to assert individual or organisation identity and get profile pictures that are proven match the identity of the wallet holder.
+We'll be releasing some other tech 🔜 to assert individual or organisation identity and get profile pictures that are proven match the identity of the wallet holder.

 # Installation